If there isn't a Nar-Anon Family Group in your community, you can start one. Simply follow these steps to officially get your group started:

 Tips for Maintaining and Growing Your Group

-- Inform doctors, social workers, clergymen, and others in your community - who have occasion to counsel families of drug abusers.
+- Inform doctors, social workers, clergy, and others in your community - who have occasion to counsel families of drug abusers.

 - Read through the Suggested Meeting Format for general tips, including covering group expenses and gathering contributions.